Dirac surface states, multiorbital dimerization and superconductivity in Nb- and Ta-based A15 compounds: Results

 \subsection{Structural and Electronic properties of Nb$_3$X and Ta$_3$Y}

 A15 compounds are governed by the \textit{Pm$\overline{3}$n} (No. 223) space group which exhibits an intermetallic nature arising from a chemical composition of A$_3$B, where site A is occupied by a transition metal/d-block element and site B is occupied by the p-block element.
 The crystal structure presented in Fig. \ref{Crystal structure}(a) is a typical unit cell of an A15 compound with inversion symmetry containing eight atoms with site A forming one-dimensional chains along the edges which are orthogonal to neighboring faces and the B site forming a body-centered cubic lattice.
 The presence of spatial inversion symmetry is due to the non-symmorphic space group governing the system which involves a screw axis in the [001] crystal direction.
 The A sites in A$_3$B composition occupy 6c Wyckoff positions (0.25,0.00,0.50) and the B sites occupy 2a Wyckoff positions (0.00,0.00,0.00).
 The crystal structure presents three dimers of the A atoms, along the $a$, $b$ and $c$ axes, as shown in Fig. \ref{Crystal structure}(a).
 A typical slab of A15 compound periodic in [001] crystal direction is presented in Fig. \ref{Crystal structure}(c) with surface Brillouin zone highlighted in Fig. \ref{Crystal structure}(b).
-This exposes two unique surfaces, the top surface originates from the A$_2$ atomic arrangement and the bottom surface originates from the AB atomic arrangement.
+Such slab structure leads to the absence of the fractional translation symmetries which breaks the four-fold symmetry in bulk to two-fold symmetry on the surfaces.\cite{Kim19} Therefore the surface Brillouin zone would be orthorhombic, such surface projection has the momentum path $\Gamma \rightarrow$ X $\rightarrow \Gamma \rightarrow$ M/S (since on the surface the S and M points of the orthorhombic and cubic Brillouin zone are equivalent).\cite{Kim19,derunova2019giant} This exposes two unique surfaces, the top surface originates from the A$_2$ atomic arrangement and the bottom surface originates from the AB atomic arrangement.
 The optimized lattice constants (a) after structural relaxation for Nb$_3$Ge, Nb$_3$Sn and Nb$_3$Sb are 5.177 {\AA}, 5.324 {\AA} and 5.303 {\AA}, respectively which are in agreement with literature.\cite{devantay1981physical, tarutani1977atomic,furuseth1964arsenides} While the optimized lattice constants (a) for Ta$_3$As, Ta$_3$Sb and Ta$_3$Sn are, 5.203 {\AA}, 5.329 {\AA} and 5.394 {\AA}, respectively.